carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/google-runtime-references.rst

 .. option:: WhiteListTypes

    A semicolon-separated list of names of whitelist types.
-Defualt is empty.
+Default is empty.